PiSupply/PiJuice/Software/README.md

     - **NORMAL** - Battery is present but not charging
 - **GPIO power input:**
   - Voltage provided/received from the GPIO pins
-  - Amperage provided/received from the GPIO pins
+  - Amperage provided/received from the GPIO pins.
+Negative current is from Raspberry Pi to PiJuice.
+Positive current is from PiJuice to Raspberry Pi.
   - GPIO Input Status (Powered from Raspberry Pi)
     - **NOT_PRESENT** - No power supply connected to GPIO pins (i.e Raspberry Pi)
     - **BAD** - GPIO power is bad, find an alternative power supply with a higher rating